My Mercedes Benz

 Analyze and Troubleshoot "Check Engine" MIL and Electronic Control Units (ECU)!

 This picture shows the overall engine after the use of . . .
 No Touch® Tire Care!

 Yes, that's right.
 The common product that we all have used at one time or another to shine up the rubber.
 And it works quite well.
 I don't like the fact that it takes some time to dry but that drawback aside, it does do a great job on my tires.

-But while visiting Pat at Exclusive Motors, I noticed that he had a few cans of No Touch® hanging around.
+But while visiting Pat at his shop, I noticed that he had a few cans of No Touch® hanging around.
 He next showed what he does with them!
 To me it was something that I would have never thought about: use it on the engine.
 He proceeded to 'shine' up a customer's car with it.

 Well, needless to say, that I couldn't wait to get home and try this myself.
 Actually, I was a little hesitant at first even

 though I saw it done on another Mercedes.

 So first, I cleaned the engine a bit.
 My engine has no leaks so there's not a lot of oil film in the compartment, so just blowing and wiping it down was all that was needed.

 So I just applied it as recommended: coat the parts to be shined with a good bead of foam.
 It will start to soak in immediately so make sure the surface is adequately covered.
 Then simply let it dry.
 Overnight is best.
 Then wipe the high spots down with a shop cloth and buff it out.